MicrosoftDocs/nav-content/dynamics-nav-app/finance-defining-cost-centers-and-cost-objects-for-chart-of-accounts.md

 ---
-    title: Defining Cost Centers and Cost Objects for Chart of Accounts | Microsoft Docs
+    title: Defining Cost Centers and Cost Objects for Chart of Accounts
     description: You can automatically transfer the expense and income entries from the general ledger to cost accounting either for each general ledger posting or with a batch job.
 When you do the transfer, the system only transfers the entries that are already linked to a cost center or a cost object.
 To establish a meaningful transfer, you must ensure that the cost centers and cost objects are correctly defined.